-As of 2020, there are estimated to be 50 locations in 16 different counties throughout New Jersey that house approximately 1,850 disabled or elderly individuals.
-NJ residents are free to seek admission to a community in any county regardless of their current county of residence.
+There are currently locations in 21 different counties throughout New Jersey.
+New Jersey residents are free to seek admission to a community in any county regardless of their current county of residence.
 This includes residents of counties in which there are no congregate housing locations.

 5. Cape May

-Funding for NJ CHSP comes, in part, from the US Department of Housing and Urban Development, the state of NJ and from the residents themselves.
+Funding for NJ CHSP comes, in part, from the US Department of Housing and Urban Development, the state of New Jersey and from the residents themselves.

 Age – candidates must be at least 62 years of age or, if younger, they must be “disabled” as designated by Social Security.